ocarnes/real-estate/README.md

 * [To Do](#to-do)

 ## Data Collection ##
 Data is scraped from Zillow a few times a day using containerized web scraping scripts run on Kubernetes.
+Updates were originally pulled using Airflow DAGs in Cloud Composer but I ultimately went with CronJobs in GKE because it was substantially cheaper for such a small project.
 1. Scraping container: The scraping is mostly performed using Python's requests package and data upload is performed with sqlalchemy.
 I've also included a little selenium script that runs if a captcha is detected.
 2. Authentication container: image for running Cloud SQL proxy to connect the scraping container to Cloud SQL.